DevExpress-Examples/XPO_how-to-localize-displayable-names-of-persistent-properties-e1746/Readme.md

 <!-- default file list end -->
 # How to localize the displayable name of a property

-.NET Framework has a built-in mechanism to customize a displayable name.
-Refer to the [DisplayNameAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.displaynameattribute) description for details.
+The .NET Framework has a built-in mechanism that allows you to customize displayed names.
+Refer to the [DisplayNameAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.displaynameattribute) description for more information.

 You can create a DisplayNameAttribute descendant and override its [DisplayName](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.displaynameattribute.displayname) property.
 In the DisplayName property getter, retrieve a corresponding value from a resource file.
 Refer to the following MSDN article for additional information: [Work with .resx files programmatically](https://docs.microsoft.com/en-us/dotnet/framework/resources/working-with-resx-files-programmatically).